Erin E Crotty, MD

 Research Description

 Dr. Crotty's research interests include immuno-oncology and precision medicine approaches for children with brain and spinal cord tumors.
 Dr. Crotty is particularly interested in the translation of promising therapies from the lab bench into innovative clinical trials for patients.
-She collaborates with international cancer consortium members in the design and implementation of clinical research.
+She collaborates with international cancer consortium members in the design and implementation of clinical trials.

-Dr. Crotty's prior work in the Olson Laboratory at the Fred Hutchinson Cancer Center (now located at Seattle Children's Research Institute) studying novel immunotherapy for medulloblastoma provided the preclinical foundation for an upcoming international CONNECT Phase I clinical trial, which she will lead as co-Principal Investigator.
-In 2022, she was awarded the Children's Cancer Research Fund Emerging Scientist Award to study a novel cell-free DNA sequencing technique to reliably detect residual disease left over after treatment in the cerebrospinal fluid (CSF).
-For children with brain tumors, this platform could enable personalized treatment with reduced toxicity.
+Dr. Crotty's prior work in the Olson Laboratory at the Fred Hutchinson Cancer Center (now located at Seattle Children's Research Institute) studying immunotherapy approaches for medulloblastoma provided the preclinical foundation for an upcoming international CONNECT Phase I clinical trial, which she will lead as co-Principal Investigator.

 Research Focus Area